3 - Control Flow

 }

-And if I wanted to skip blanks and new lines I could use both break
+And if I wanted to skip blanks and new lines I could use both break and continue further angering the

 structured programming purists.